-Slapping a beating a drum certainly helps to de-stress and express our natural rhythm.
+Slapping a beating a drum certainly helps to de-stress and help us to self express our natural innate rhythm.

-My participants feedback social, cognitive, emotional and health benefits they experience especially if attend regularly. including Reduced blood pressure, deeper sense of belonging and increased confidence and better mood and ability to focus and concentrate.
+My participants feedback social, cognitive, emotional and health benefits they experience, especially if they attend regularly.
+These include Reduced blood pressure, deeper sense of belonging and increased confidence and better mood and ability to focus and concentrate.

 I see djembe drumming as helping to build and link neural pathways in the brain.
 By drumming with both hands it helps stimulate both left and right brain hemispheres and its like a total brain workout!